History Homework

 Below, we are trying to illustrate the progressive history.

-Plastique, The Ocean show
+Plastique, The Ocean Show

 Above, the small mirror pond where the fish bricks have migrated.